How to hire independent contractors

 Hiring an independent contractor is a complex process, typically requiring a full-time staff of trained specialists to ensure that your 1099 contractors stay that way in the eyes of the law.

-These options partner with business partners to handle the heavy lifting of hiring independent contractors, ensuring that your new workers stay compliant with local labor laws and managing the everyday tasks associated with their employment.
+Circumstances like these may warrant additional coverage, such as that provided by an agent of record (AOR) platform.
+These service providers partner with businesses to handle the heavy lifting of hiring independent contractors, helping your new workers stay compliant with local labor laws and managing the tasks associated with facilitating their contract.

 Hiring independent contractors

-Self-managed | With AOR | |
+| Self-managed | With AOR | |

-Onboarding | Manual setup w/varied contracts | AOR provides localized onboarding services |
+| Onboarding | Manual setup w/varied contracts | AOR provides localized onboarding services |

-Classification | Owner collects/files tax forms, assuming all the risk themselves | AOR assumes classification responsibilities and risk |
+| Classification | Owner collects/files tax forms, assuming all the risk themselves | AOR assumes classification responsibilities and risk |

-Payments | Owner manages FX, transfers, currency conversion manually | AOR-provided tools handle local currency payments on behalf of the owner |
+| Payments | Owner manages FX, transfers, currency conversion manually | AOR-provided tools handle local currency payments on behalf of the owner |

-Compliance | Owner is responsible for adhering to local labor laws | AOR ensures local compliance, including locally compliant contracts |
+| Compliance | Owner is responsible for adhering to local labor laws | AOR ensures local compliance, including locally compliant contracts |

-Invoicing | Owner is responsible for managing invoices on their own | Contractor portal provides clear payment status |
+| Invoicing | Owner is responsible for managing invoices on their own | Contractor portal provides clear payment status |

 Do I need an Agent of record (AOR) to hire independent contractors?

-There are a few reasons why a business owner might want to hire an AOR platform rather than hire an independent contractor on their own:
+There are a few reasons why a business owner might want to hire through an AOR platform rather than hire an independent contractor on their own:

 - Scalability: The goal of most business owners is to grow their operations over time.
 AOR platforms provide leaders looking for scalable options with the ability to easily expand or shrink those operations according to need with managed services.